 Technical indicator description sheet A1 Indicator short name Percentage of total water connections metered A2 Alignment A3 Results- chain level Improved water sustainability Output A7 Rationale Water consumption is currently too high and there is poor water use efficiency, and little water conservation and demand management implementation.
 In particular, the increased percentage of the population with access to water services (as the current backlog is addressed), and the expected improvement in the standard of living, is likely to result in a greater per capita water consumption.
 New water augmentation schemes will also be costly and are likely to be detrimental to the environment.
 Effective water conservation and demand management brings about the required change to current water use management practices, and there are opportunities to increase water use efficiency in all water use sectors.
-A8 Definition The number of metered water connections as a percentage of the total number of connections in the municipality.
+A8 Definition percentage of the til (1) Number of (1) Number of connection of connect netered water connections as a total number of connections in the municipality.
 INDICATOR ASSIGNMENT WS5.31 A4 Back to Basics pillar Service delivery A9 Indicator Formula (1) Number of water connections metered / [(1)Number of connections metered + (2) Number of connections unmetered] 100 A5 Unit of measurement Percentage of water connections A6 Frequency of reporting Annual A10 Indicator origin MBI Indicator A11 Notes on calculation None A12 Additional notes The MBI code for this performance indicator is SD101.
 Formula: SD101 (%) = CI54_1 / (CI54_1+CI54_2) x 100.
 There will be instances when unmetered connections are unknown and not accounted for in this indicator.
-However, the intention is to reduce and potentially eliminate these over time. orting sibility A pplies to Municip al Catego Category Readiness Me tro ı Metro Yes es Tier 1 B1 Data Element (1) Number of water service connections - metered B4 Source WSA C1 Data Element (2) Number of water service connections - unmetered C4 Source WSA B2 Frequency of collection Annual B5 Units Number of water services connections C2 Frequency of collection Annual C5 Units Number of water services connections B3 Definition Total number of service connections that are metered, at the reference date.
+However, the intention is to reduce and potentially eliminate these over time. orting sibility A pplies to Municip Municipal Category Readiness Me tro ı Metro Yes Tier 1 Tier 1 B1 Data Element (1) Number of water service connections - metered B4 Source WSA C1 Data Element (2) Number of water service connections - unmetered C4 Source WSA B2 Frequency of collection Annual B5 Units Number of water services connections C2 Frequency of collection Annual C5 Units Number of water services connections B3 Definition Total number of service connections that are metered, at the reference date.
 C3 Definition Total number of water service connections that are unmetered, at the reference date.
 B6 Notes The MBI code for this data element is CI54_1.
 Metered services allow the municipality to determine the volume of water used by a customer and therefore bill accordingly.
 Ideally all connections should be metered.
-C6 Notes Where services are unmetered, tunable to determine the volume of customer and needs to estin accordingly. d, the municipality is ne of water used by a stimate volumes
+C6 Notes The MBI code for this data element is CI54_2.
+Where services are unmetered, the municipality is unable to determine the volume of water used by a customer and needs to estimate volumes accordingly.